-The Business Office is responsible for the assessment and collection of student tuition and boarding fees and for providing an account analysis to students.
-Payments for tuition and boarding fees are accepted throughout the year, either in person, mail or by direct deposit into the Fulton bank accounts.
+The Business Office is responsible for assessing and collecting student tuition and boarding fees and providing an account analysis to students.
+Payments for tuition and boarding fees are accepted throughout the year, either in person, by mail or by direct deposit into the Fulton bank accounts.

 The Business Office is also responsible for processing all cash deposits and payments made to the College.
+The Business Office is available to assist with the following services:

+- a) Fee inquiries

+- b) Financial counselling

-The Business Office is available to assist with the following services: Fee inquiries, financial counseling, printing card sales and mobile/internet top-up vouchers.
-For more information or questions, please contact during normal office hours:
+- c) Printing card sales and mobile/internet top-up vouchers.

+For more information or questions, please contact the following people during normal office hours:

-Accountant : Mrs.Arti Singh, or
+Accountant: Mrs. Arti Singh, or

-Assistant Accountants: Mr. Moape Vuloaloa and Ms. Ilisapeci More
+Assistant Accountants: Mr. Moape Vuloaloa, Ms. Ilisapeci More and Mrs. Mereani Kuruveivali